-New video of suspect wanted for fatally stabbing grad student Brianna Kupfer - latest
+LAPD identify Shawn Laval Smith as ‘armed and dangerous’ suspect - latest

-Brianna Kupfer news - latest: LAPD release new suspect pictures as reward tops $250,000
+Brianna Kupfer news - latest: LAPD identify Shawn Laval Smith as ‘armed and dangerous’ suspect

 Follow live updates on the search for Kupfer’s killer